ViralTexts/gtr-clusters/clusters/18360420-sn87065654-ReligiousCourtship.md

 <table style="width: 100%;"><tr><td style="width: 50%">

-s always attentive to strangers, and gives
-up his seat to such, seeking another for himself.
-7. Never, unless in the case of illness, gets up
-or goes out during the time of service.
-But if
-necessity compel him to do so. goes so quietly
-that his very manner is an apology for the act.
-8. Does not engage in conversation before the
-commencement of service.
-9. Does not whisper, or laugh, or eat fruit in
-the house of God, or lounge in that holy place.
-10. Does not rush out of the church like a
-trampling horse the moment the benediction is
-pronounced, but retires slowly, in a noiseless,
-quiet manner.
 Religious Courtship.—A young gentleman
 happened to sit at church in a pew adjoining
 one in which sat a lady, for whom he conceived